ColOfAbRiX/selinux-summary/README.md

  - SELinux also labels udp/tcp ports as it is one of the many resources it governs
  - You can assign existing labels to other ports using semanage port

+## Glossary

+- **Booleans**: Runtime setting to enable customization of SELinux policy.

+- **Domain**: All processes and files are labelled with a type.
+A type defines a domain for processes, and a type for files.
+Processes are separated from each other by running in their own domains, and SELinux policy rules define how processes interact with files, as well as how processes interact with each other.
+Access is only allowed if an SELinux policy rule exists that specifically allows it.

+- **Domain Transitions**: A process in one domain transitions to another domain by executing an application that has the entrypoint type for the new domain.
+  The entrypoint permission is used in SELinux policy, and controls which applications can be used to enter a domain.

+- **MLS/MCS**: MLS enforces the Bell-La Padula Mandatory Access Model, and is used in Labeled Security Protection Profile (LSPP) environments.
+An MLS range is a pair of levels, written as *lowlevel-highlevel* if the levels differ, or *lowlevel* if the levels are identical (`s0-s0` is the same as `s0`).
+Each level is a *sensitivity-category* pair, with categories being optional.
+If there are categories, the level is written as *sensitivity:category-set*.
+If there are no categories, it is written as *sensitivity*.
+An example of full MLS level is `system_u:system_r:sshd_t:s0-s0:c0.c1023`.

+- **Policy**: A set of rules that guide the SELinux security engine.
+It defines types for file objects and domains for processes, uses roles to limit the domains that can be entered, and has user identities to specify the roles that can be attained.
+A domain is what a type is called when it is applied to a process.

+- **Role**: The second component of a SELinux security context.
+SELinux users are authorized for roles, and roles are authorized for domains.
+The role serves as an intermediary between domains and SELinux users.
+The roles that can be entered determine which domains can be entered; ultimately, this controls which object types can be accessed.

+- **Security Context**: Processes and files are labelled with an SELinux context that contains additional information, such as an SELinux user, role, type, and, optionally, a level.
+When running SELinux, all of this information is used to make access control decisions.

+- **Type Enforcement**: Domains and their allowed permissions towards other domains and types.

+- **Type**: The type defines a domain for processes, and a type for files.
+  SELinux policy rules define how types can access each other, whether it be a domain accessing a type, or a domain accessing another domain.
+Access is only allowed if a specific SELinux policy rule exists that allows it.

+- **User**: The SELinux user is an identity known to the policy that is authorized for a specific set of roles, and for a specific MLS/MCS range.
+  Each Linux user is mapped to an SELinux user via SELinux policy.
+It defines what roles are allowed for a specific SELinux user.

 ## Cheat sheet